skyuk3000/kamare.koplugin/README.md

-# Kavita Manga Reader (kamare.koplugin)
+# Kamare (kamare.koplugin)

 **kamare** is a manga reader plugin for [KOReader](https://github.com/koreader/koreader) that connects to [Kavita](https://github.com/Kareadita/Kavita).

-This plugin is tailored for manga reading, providing a seamless experience for users who want to read manga stored in their Kavita server.
+This plugin is tailored for manga reading, providing a seamless experience for users who want to read manga directly from Kavita.

-It only supports Kavita content that is available through OPDS-PS (cbz/cbr/zip).
+It features a custom renderer optimized for long strip manga formats.
+Handles files where even the internal reader might struggle, ensuring a smooth reading experience.

+## Features
+- Connects to your Kavita server to fetch manga titles.
+- Supports long strip manga formats.
+- Easy navigation through chapters and pages.
+- Supports progress tracking.
+- Fast page turning through prefetching.
+- Integrates with KOReader's existing features like reading stats

+Tested with kindle paperwhite 2nd gen and kobo libra colour.

 ## Installation & Usage